Belem, Belém - State of Pará, Brazil

-Victor Moriyama works as a photojournalist since 2010.
-Inspired by the so many social inequalities and its violence produced in any third world country between social classes, he is now based in São Paulo, Brazil, his homeland.
-He
+Victor Moriyama works as a photojournalist since 2011.
+Inspired by the so many social inequalities and its violence produced in any third world country between social classes, he is now based in Belém, Pará state, Brazil and focused on Amazon stories envolving environmental conflicts and social problems.

 - Breaking news